 The competitive dynamic of China's domestic pharmaceutical industry is highly fragmented, with 1,000 domestic companies accounting for a large portion of the sector, while the top-tier pharmaceutical companies are also growing steadily.2 In March 2009, China's government revealed plans for a sweeping healthcare reform.
 Deepening reform efforts are bringing new opportunities to invest in the market and bring profound change to the competition landscape.3

 In the context of China's evolving regulatory regime, this industry is increasingly subject to more stringent competition scrutiny in China.
-In 2016, the three Chinese antitrust authorities highlighted pharmaceuticals sector as their enforcement priority under the Anti-Monopoly Law (AML),4 and this trend is likely to continue in 2017.
+From 2016 onwards, the three Chinese antitrust authorities highlighted pharmaceuticals sector as their enforcement priority under the Anti-Monopoly Law (AML),4 and this trend is likely to continue in 2018.

 Against this backdrop, this chapter will focus on China's merger control rules in the pharmaceutical sector.